The Kingdom of God: Who Will Be in It?

 If you are reading this blog post and are growing in your understanding of the true gospel message, then you have the opportunity to be in the Kingdom when Jesus Christ returns.
 We have already seen that requires repentance.

 This is the second in a four part series on The Kingdom of God.
 To read part 1, see “The Kingdom of God: A New World Government.”
-Watch for part 3, "The Kingdom of God: An Earth Transformed."
+To continue this series, read part 3, "The Kingdom of God: An Earth Transformed."